-Urban Design/Visual Resources
+Urban Design

 The security plan has altered the urban design of the security zone area, yielding a significant adverse impact.
-According to the CEOR Technical Manual, in terms of streetscape elements, a significant adverse impact would result if an action would add to, eliminate, or alter a critical feature of a streetscape.
+According to the CEQR Technical Manual, in terms of streetscape elements, a significant adverse impact would result if an action would add to, eliminate, or alter a critical feature of a streetscape.
 According to the NYPD's Counter Terrorism Bureau, the security measures implemented around One Police Plaza and adjacent civic buildings are necessary to protect these buildings that are considered potential terrorist targets.
 The terrorist attacks on the World Trade Center on September 11, 2001 have resulted in greater security measures being implemented all over the City, particularly in Lower Manhattan due to the large number of government offices and financial institutions located there.
 Security devices such as jersey barriers, French barriers, delta barriers, bollards, and concrete planters, although typically not aesthetically pleasing, have become part of the landscape of the City after September 11, 2001.
 The area surrounding the New York Stock Exchange and Metro Tech in Brooklyn, for example, have implemented similar security plans where public streets have been closed to unauthorized traffic and security features have been installed.
 Although the action has affected streetscape elements within the security zone, these security features are considered necessary to protect potential terrorist targets and these features will remain in place as long as a potential terrorist threat exists.

 However, although these security measures are necessary, the temporary and unaesthetic nature of the security features has resulted in a negative alteration of the streetscape within the security zone.
 Therefore, a significant adverse impact to urban design has resulted.
-Chapter 11, "Mitigation," provides a description of measures to be developed to mitigate the urban design impacts.